profile

 What's Your Point(s)?

-Published 28 days ago • 1 min read
+Published about 1 month ago • 1 min read

 Something that I think it's hard for a lot of entrepreneurs to understand is that you need to create price points that lead your customers through ever deepening value.